SambitAcharya/Mini-Projects/README.md

 **4) Phrase Frequency Counter**

 An application to count how many times a particular phrase has been repeated in a given input.
+The user has to input the paragraph and the number of words in each phrase.
+Currently the script works for one word phrases only.
+It will be updated soon.

 **5) Random Password Generator**